JianGoForIt/YellowFin_Pytorch/README.md

   * If you want to keep the auto clipping feature, you can also play with ```auto_clip_fac=positive_value``` where lower value means stricter clipping and the default value 5.0 works well on the examples we tried out.

-* If you want to use the typical lr-dropping technique after a ceritain number of epochs, or you want to more finely control the learning rate, please use ```set_lr_factor()``` in the YFOptimizer class.
-More details can be found [here](https://github.com/JianGoForIt/YellowFin_Pytorch/blob/master/tuner_utils/yellowfin.py#L22).

 ## Additional experiments to test the repo
 We use the [ResNext on CIFAR10](https://github.com/JianGoForIt/YellowFin_Pytorch/blob/master/pytorch-cifar/main.py#L91) and [Tied LSTM on PTB](https://github.com/JianGoForIt/YellowFin_Pytorch/blob/master/word_language_model/main.py#L191) to test the PyTorch implementation here.
 For more on experimental results, please refer to our [paper](https://arxiv.org/abs/1706.03471).